node-red/node-red/INSTALL.md

     $ npm install ntwitter oauth

-## Running Node-RED as a service on Windows and OSx
+## Running Node-RED as a service on Linux, Windows and OSx

-To install Node-RED as a service install the following npm modules, for Windows run the followin in the root of your Node-RED install:
+To install Node-RED as a service install the following npm modules, for Linux
+run:

+   npm install node-linux

+for Windows run the following in the root of your Node-RED install:

    npm install -g node-windows
    npm link node-windows

+This is slightly different to the other 2 because node-windows works best if installed globally.

 for OSx:

    npm install node-mac

-And then run:
+And then on Linux run:

+   sudo node install-service.js install

+or on Windows and OSx:

    node install-service.js install